Guy Bwele: Career

 Bwele played for Sports Etudes in his homeland before attending a trial with Norwegian football club, IK Start in 2007.
 He played in a friendly game with IK Start against FC Copenhagen.
 However, caused by a great controversy (see controversy), Bwele failed to get a contract.

-He returned to Cameroon and was reported to play for local club, Coton Sport FC de Garoua.
+He returned to Cameroon with local club, Coton Sport FC de Garoua.

 In early November 2011, Bwele joined the Malaysian club, Sarawak FA in the Malaysia Super League, signing a two-year contract alongside fellow countrymen, Kalle Sone.
 Bwele was made captain for the game against Johor FC on 14 February 2012 in the absence of regular captain Mohd Hairol Mokhtar, and scored his first goal for the team as Sarawak won the game 2–1 having trailed the match 1–0.

 Bwele first season with Sarawak ended with disappointment as Sarawak were relegated to Premier League having losing the end-of-season relegation playoff match.
 However, in his second year with Sarawak, Bwele helped Sarawak to clinch the 2013 Malaysia Premier League title and promotion to 2014 Malaysia Super League, finishing the season unbeaten in the league.
 Sarawak also progressed to the quarterfinals of 2013 Malaysia FA Cup and semi-finals of 2013 Malaysia Cup.
 Sarawak released Bwele at the conclusion of his 2-year contract in November 2013.
 It is reported that Guy Bwele has sign one-year contract with KL SPA Putrajaya FC for 2014 Malaysia Premier League competition during the second window in March 2014.
 His first game was against the league leader Pulau Pinang and they manage to hold a draw 0–0 result to surprise many.